 Click play to see Doyle Bloss discuss the history, purpose and importance of the award

 The Ralph Bloss Humanitarian Award, which honors the memory of 32-year industry veteran, Steam Way International owner and recognized industry leader Ralph Bloss.
-Bloss was known throughout the industry for his efforts to improve the professionalism and educational focus of the floor care industry, including recognition in 2001 by the IICRC for his lifetime of contributions to the industry.
+Bloss was known throughout the industry for his efforts to improve the professionalism and educational focus of the cleaning and restoration industry, including recognition in 2001 by the IICRC for his lifetime of contributions to the industry.

 The 2016 Ralph Bloss Humanitarian Award winners were Bill Yeadon, the training facilitator with Jon-Don, and Rob Hanks, former president of the Bridgewater Corporation (parent company of Bridgepoint and Interlink Supply).
 The well-known industry professionals shared the award.
 Other winners are: